micro/micro/README.md

 curl -d '{"name": "Alice"}' http://localhost:8080/helloworld
 ```

-## Usage

-See the [docs](https://m3o.org) for detailed information on the architecture, installation and use of the platform.

 ## Features

 Micro is built as a microservices architecture and abstracts away the complexity of the underlying infrastructure.
 We compose